Interview and pictures by Marko Syrjälä

 I think so.
-He was actually playing here on yesterday.
+He was playing here yesterday.

 Oh wow.
-But Desmond is very active and working with a lot of artists.
+But Desmond is very active and works with a lot of artists.
 We just played with Motley Crue in Italy.
 Are they playing here?

-No, today is the last day and you the very last band on this festival.
+No, today is the last day, and you are the very last band at this festival.

 Heaven and Hell

-Yeah, Ronnie is my good old friend, I love him.
-It’s like Desmond said, “You guys might have German passports but I treat you and the record like you are part of the international rock family.”
+Yeah, Ronnie is my good old friend.
+I love him.
+It’s like Desmond said, “You guys might have German passports, but I treat you, and the record like you are part of the international rock family.”
 A lot of people thought this would be a pop record.
-Like “Love Will Keep Us Alive” is a little more on the pop side but in the context of the record I think it works brilliantly.
+Like “Love Will Keep Us Alive” is a little more on the pop side, but I think it works brilliantly in the context of the record.

 Okay, that’s been twenty minutes now.
 Thanks, Klaus.